TypeStrong/csproj2ts/README.md

 The returned settings object has the following documented properties:

   * files: string[] - This is an array of the files that will be compiled.
-  * VSProjectDetails - This object has the following properties:
+  * VSProjectDetails - This object has the following properties which correspond to what was passed-in to csproj2ts (not what was found in the project file):
     * ProjectFileName: string
     * MSBuildExtensionsPath32: string
     * VisualStudioVersion: string
     * TypeScriptVersion: string
     * ActiveConfiguration: string
+    * ActivePlatform: string
     * DefaultProjectConfiguration?: string;
+    * DefaultProjectPlatform?: string;
     * DefaultVisualStudioVersion?: string;
     * TypeScriptDefaultPropsFilePath: string;
     * TypeScriptDefaultConfiguration: - this property has the settings (seen below) that correspond to the defaults on the referenced .props file.

-The returned settings object has the following properties that correspond to TypeScript configuration settings:
+The returned settings object has the following properties that correspond to the TypeScript configuration settings found in the project file:

   * AdditionalFlags?: string;
+  * AllowSyntheticDefaultImports?: boolean;
+  * AllowUnusedLabels?: boolean;
+  * AllowUnreachableCode?: boolean;
   * Charset?: string;
   * CodePage?: string;
   * CompileBlocked?: boolean;